Adaptable Route to Fast Coherent State Transport via Bang-Bang-Bang Protocols: Abstract

 \section{Abstract}

 Fast coherent state transport is essential to quantum computation and quantum information processing.
 While an adiabatic transport of atomic qubits guarantees a high fidelity of the state preparation, it requires a long timescale that defies efficient quantum operations.
 Here, we propose an adaptable and fast bang-bang-bang (BBB) protocol, utilizing a combination of forward- and backward-moving trap potentials, to expedite the coherent state transport.
-This protocol approaches the quantum speed limit under a harmonic trap potential, surpassing the performance by the forward-moving-only potential protocols.
 We further showcase the advantage of applying squeezed coherent state evolution under a deeper potential followed by a weaker one, where a design of symmetric squeezing potential transports promotes an even shorter timescale for genuine state preparation.
 Our protocols outperform conventional forward-moving-only methods, providing new insights and opportunities for rapid state transport and preparation, ultimately advancing the capabilities of quantum control and quantum operations.

 {\it Introduction}--Fast coherent control of quantum states is crucial for state manipulation and preparation, which is essential in applications of quantum computation and quantum information \cite{Nielsen2000, Cirac1995,Kielpinski2002, Leibfried2003, Haffner2008, Home2009, Lo2015, Bluvstein2022, Graham2022, Jandura2022, Moses2023, Evered2023, Chang2023, Bluvstein2024, Manetsch2025}.
 To maintain the coherence of quantum states \cite{Wineland1998,Parkins1999,Rowe2002,Reichle2006,Bowler2012,Odelin2019}, an adiabatic transport is sufficient to fulfill this goal, but it takes a time longer than needed for efficient operations in practical quantum platforms.
 Getting around of this obstacle, a recipe of shortcuts to adiabaticity \cite{Odelin2019, Chen2010, An2016, Kaufmann2018, Finzgar2025} provides fast routes to the coherent transport.
 This enables a rapid manipulation of quantum states—such as transporting a trapped particle—far faster than conventional adiabatic processes while still achieving the same high-fidelity final state.